Pietrasanta, Italy

 And if I twisted myself out of the window and looked up to the right, I was able to see the mountains.
 The hillside was covered in a pattern of aged terracotta roof tiles, little old stone houses, gardens and terraces and painted glass windows.

 There were a few signs of life, however.
-I walked down the narrow little streets, watching kids kick soccer balls back and forth to one another, and hearing the unmistakable voice of singer Pino Danieli coming from under a house’s window shutters.
+I walked down the narrow little streets, watching kids kick soccer balls back and forth to one another, hearing the unmistakable voice of singer Pino Danieli coming from under a house’s window shutters.
 Piano, classical, poured out from underneath another as someone practiced – unseen hands gracing the narrow street with music for those who had the moments to stop and listen.

 The sun was shining, the sky was blue, and there were ‘fiori d’abertuto’ – flowers everywhere.
-And everywhere, absolutely everywhere, there was art.
+And everywhere – absolutely everywhere – there was art.

 Filming had now begun in earnest on American Byzantine and what a perfect location in which to film.
 Italian for “sainted stone,” Pietrasanta is an interesting little town on the upper west coast of Italy with a centuries-old tradition of marble artisanry.
 Over the generations, it has become a collective of artisan workshops, including Studio Cervietti, where ‘The Universal Call to Holiness’ was being carved and where we were filming.